§-Quick questions

 What is statement period?Show answer

-What is wrong number of days?Show answer
+What are wrong number of days?Show answer

 Count actual calendar days, not weeks or months.
 February has days, not .